CommunistMountain/BalanceModFork/README.md

         <li>MERCHANT_REQUEST: Added missing Lifeform Scanner blue option from the STATION_SICK event as intended.</li>
         <li>NEBULA_SLUG_FIGHT_UNLOCK, QUEST_SLUG_PIRATE_TRAP: The quests of these events now appear at nebula beacons instead of non-nebula beacons on the map (will slow the Rebel Fleet appropriately).</li>
         <ol>
-            <li>Note that if all nebula beacons in the current sector are either visited or overtaken by the Rebel Fleet, it will be transferred to the next sector, and if there are no nebula beacon events in the next sector, the quest will not appear.</li>
+            <li>Note that if all nebula beacons in the current sector are either visited or overtaken by the Rebel Fleet, the quest will be transferred to the next sector, and if there are no nebula beacon events in the next sector, the quest will not appear in it (or any subsequent sectors even if they have nebulas).</li>
         </ol>
         <li>ROCK_STARSHIP_MINE: Fixed missile option not requiring 1 missile.</li>
         <li>SLUG_DISTRESS_QUESTION, SLUG_DISTRESS_RESCUE, SLUG_DISTRESS_ROCK, SLUG_DISTRESS_TRICK, STORM_BOARDING, STORM_REBEL, STORM_SLUG_FIGHT: These events no longer appear at non-nebula beacons on the map (will slow the Rebel Fleet appropriately).</li>